 Further to this, a number of potential additional measures have been put to the Fund's legal advisor, Squire Patton Boggs, for comment regarding incentives for admitted bodies to complete and seal their Admission Agreements within reasonable timeframes.
-Following receipt of legal advice around feasibility, Pension Board will be presented the options available to review and recommend to Pension Committee.
+This advice has now been returned and is summarised in a separate paper to this meeting.